MGillin-UoL/CHEM506B-Research-Project/README.md

 - Michael Gillin (sgmgilli@liverpool.ac.uk)

 ## License
-This project is not currently licensed.
+This project is currently under an MIT License.
+For details, please see LICENSE.

 ## Acknowledgements
-The author would like to thank his supervisors, Dr Joe Forth and Gabriella Pizzuto for supervising his project.
-He would also like to thank Dr Marco Giardello for cosupervising his project.
-He would also like to thank Emmanuel Ombo, who supported Michael throughout his project.
-He would also like to thank Jakub Glowacki for supporting him with his robotic workflow development.
-He would also like to thank all members of the Forth Group, who taught him how to 3D print, introduced him to the university's disposal mechanisms, and saw him day-to-date in the office.
+The author would like to thank the following people:
+- Dr Joe Forth and Dr Gabriella Pizzuto - Supervisors for this project
+- Dr Marco Giardello - Coassessor for this project
+- Emmanuel Ombo - Day-to-day supervisor who provided continuous support throughout the project
+- Jakub Glowacki - Provided support in SIRE and integrating the Mettler Toledo Quantos into the robotic workflow
+- Forth Group - Provided day-to-day support for 3D printing and the University of Liverpool's disposal mechanisms
+- Professor Laurence Hardwick - Provided the lab space within SIRE
+- CTL/MIF Technicians - Ensured the author was trained and safe when using all equipment